dokku/omakase/README.md

 - description
 - required

+If all inputs are specified on the CLI, then they are injected as is.
+Otherwise, unless the `--no-interactive` flag is specified, `omakase` will ask for values for each input, with the cli-specified values merged onto the task file default values as defaults.

 ### Tasks

 All implemented tasks should closely follow those available via the `ansible-dokku` library.
 Additionally, `omakase` will expose a few custom tasks that are specific to this package to ease migration from pure ansible.

-Tasks will have both a `name` and a context, where the context maps to a single implemented modules.
+Tasks will have both a `name` and an execution context, where the context maps to a single implemented modules.
 Tasks can be templated out via the variables from the `inputs` section, and may also use any functions exposed by `gliderlabs/sigil`.